 Brazilian amethyst – which is one of the present most popular varieties – first emerged on the market in 1727.
 Today, Uruguayan amethyst is another attractive and prevalent option.

-Physical Properties of Amethyst
+Amethyst Physical Properties

 While amethyst is widely renowned and used for its metaphysical properties, it is vital to understand its physical properties, too.
 A member of the quartz family of semiprecious stones, it has a trigonal crystal system.
 It ranges in color from a light violet to a deep, rich purple hue.
 Its coloration comes from impurities of aluminum or iron present in the quartz, irradiation, and in some instances, the presence of other transition metals or trace elements.